AI for Cybersecurity Professionals

 At the end of this course, participants will be able to:

-• Describe the anatomy and functionality of AI systems and their associated attack surfaces
+• Describe the anatomy and functionality of AI systems and their relationship to attack surface and attack vectors

-• Evaluate AI system proposals and deployments for security risks
+• Evaluate AI system proposals for security risks

-• Develop security control requirements and specifications for AI deployments
+• Develop control requirements, mitigations and security specifications for AI deployments

-• Assess AI security incidents and determine appropriate response actions
+• Assess AI security incidents and determine appropriate responses

 • Brief technical and non-technical stakeholders on AI security decisions